HazyResearch/deepdive/doc/walkthrough.md

 - An **entity** is an object in the real world, such as a person, an animal, a time period, a location, etc. For example, the person "Barack Obama" is an entity.

-- **Entity-level data** are relational data over the domain of conceptual entities (as opposed to language-dependent mentions), such as relations in a knowledge base.
+- **Entity-level data** are relational data over the domain of conceptual entities (as opposed to language-dependent mentions), such as relations in a knowledge base, e.g. ["Barack Obama" in Freebase](http://www.freebase.com/m/02mjmr).

 - A **mention** is a reference to an entity, such as the word "Barack" in the sentence "Barack and Michelle are married".

-- **Mention-level data** are textual data with mentions of entities, such as sentences in web articles.
+- **Mention-level data** are textual data with mentions of entities, such as sentences in web articles, e.g. sentences in New York Times articles.

 - **Entity linking** is the process to find out which entity is a mention referring to.
 For example, "Barack", "Obama" or "the president" may refer to the same entity "Barack Obama", and entity linking is the process to figure this out.